 Vitamins, Supplements & Medications

 Vitamins and Supplements may help in heart health, immunity, lowering inflammation, and more.
-These include, but aren’t limited to, Vitamin B Complex, Vitamin B2, Vitamins C & D, and Magnesium.
-Turmeric may be helpful in treating symptoms as well.
-And many doctors are prescribing Beta Blockers for hypertension, tachycardia, and POTS.
+These include, but aren’t limited to, Vitamin B Complex, which plays a crucial role in energy metabolism; Vitamin B2, known for its antioxidant properties; Vitamins C & D, essential for immune function and bone health; and Magnesium, which helps regulate blood pressure and supports cardiovascular function.
+Additionally, Turmeric may be helpful in treating symptoms of inflammation due to its active compound, curcumin, which boasts strong anti-inflammatory effects.
+Furthermore, many healthcare professionals are increasingly prescribing Beta Blockers for managing conditions such as hypertension, tachycardia, and Postural Orthostatic Tachycardia Syndrome (POTS) – known complications post-COVID – highlighting the importance of a multifaceted approach to cardiovascular health and overall wellness that combines lifestyle changes with medical interventions.

 Diet

-Other advice that be be helpful includes increasing water consumption, limiting or eliminating caffeine intake, reducing salt, and sticking to a Whole Food Plant Based diet.
+Other advice that be be helpful includes increasing water consumption, limiting or eliminating caffeine intake, reducing salt, and sticking to a Whole Food Plant Based diet, or at the very least, adding in more fruits and vegetables.
 Berries, for example, can help in fighting inflammation.
 And Potassium, found in foods such as potato, avocado, and bananas, can aid in heart health.
-Making these changes to eating & drinking habits may have other benefits as well, such as decreasing heartburn, headaches, myofascial pain and cancer risk, and managing high blood pressure or diabetes.
+Making these changes to eating & drinking habits may have other benefits as well, such as decreasing heartburn, headaches, myofascial pain and inflammation, decreasing cancer risk, and managing high blood pressure or diabetes – conditions triggered or exacerbated by certain illnesses and viruses.

 In Summary